 Grounds for Terminating Parental Rights

-The phrase "termination of parental rights" can be the most frightening words a parent can hear.
-Fears of losing a child to "the system" can push a parent to work on improving their situation for the child's benefit.
-However, to some, termination brings relief, as the parent knows that they can't provide for the child but may have been unable to reach out for help.
-Some parents voluntarily terminate their parental interest as they feel it’s best for the child.
+The phrase "termination of parental rights" may be the most frightening words a parent can hear in court.
+Fear of losing a child to "the system" can motivate a parent to improve their situation for the child's well-being.
+For some parents, the termination of parental rights brings relief, as the parent knows that they cannot provide financial support for the child.

-The parental rights termination procedure is perhaps one of the strongest legal mechanisms available to protect children in need.
+The parental rights termination procedure is perhaps one of the strongest and most drastic legal mechanisms available to protect children in need.
+Court jurisdiction for a termination action may vary from state to state.
+Depending on the circumstances, these actions may be filed in the family court, the probate court, or the juvenile court.
 In many cases, a termination proceeding is a necessary precursor to the adoption of the child.
-In some states and cases, it's possible to reinstate parental rights after termination or consenting to adoption.
+A termination finding ends the parent-child relationship.
+In some states, a parent can file for reinstatement of parental rights after termination or consenting to adoption.

 The exact grounds for terminating parental rights vary from state to state.
-The following list summarizes the major grounds for terminating a parent's rights to his or her child.
+Certain federal statutes and cases may inform the procedures related to the court process.
+The following list summarizes the major grounds for terminating a parent's rights to their child.

 Child Abuse Factors

 - Severe or chronic physical abuse of the child

 - Severe psychological abuse or torture of the child

 - Extreme emotional damage to the child inflicted by a parent

 - Child neglect by failing to provide shelter, food, or other needed care as is required by parental obligations